 Personal data will only be transferred to countries outside the EEA (European Economic Area) or to an international organization if this is necessary for the performance of the contract or, at your request, for the implementation of pre-contractual measures, if the transfer is required by law or if you have given us your consent.

 Your data can be transferred to the USA and Canada.
 For Canada, the EU Commission has established an adequate level of data protection (EU adequacy decision on the Canadian Personal Information Protection and Electronic Documents Act).
-US recipients are required to use the Privacy Shield.

 8. Duration of data storage

 If necessary, we process and store your personal data for the duration of our business relationship or for the fulfilment of contractual purposes.
 This also includes the initiation and execution of a contract.

 In addition, we are subject to various storage and documentation obligations, including those arising from the German Commercial Code (HGB) and the Fiscal Code (AO).
 The periods prescribed there for storage and documentation are between two and ten years.